 The practice provided friendly and personalised dental care.
 Patients could access routine treatment and urgent or emergency care when required.
 The practice offered dedicated emergency appointments each day enabling effective and efficient treatment of patients with dental emergencies.
-Patients told us through comment cards the practice staff had been very helpful in offering appointments at times to suit them and in supporting them to feel calm and reassured.
+Patients told us through comment cards the practice staff had been responsive in supporting them to feel calm and reassured.